cmuparlay/pbbsbench/README.md

 # pbbsbench
 New version of pbbs benchmarks (work in progress)

 This repository uses a submodule (pbbslib).
-To pull the submodule:
+To pull the submodule, in pbbsbench:

 \> git submodule init